nyestemiki/Phones/readme.md

+### Please start a server
+- a simple php server will do (as developed and tested on a php server)
-### Please start a server and if possible use Google Chrome
+- if possible please use Google Chrome (as developed and tested on Google Chrome)

 ## This project is ONLY a design

-### It was not intended to be a web application therefore you will NOT
-- be able to do anything but try the design
-- experience responsive design
-- find any frameworks

 ### Possible future features
 - Manager tab (CRUD operations for products)
-- React (or another framework)
-- Responsive Design for smaller screens
+- Responsive Design
-- Support for other browsers (currently developed for and tested on Google Chrome)
+- Support for other browsers

+## The same project in React: https://github.com/nyestemiki/phones-react